 This research group examines the whole circuit of communication addressing questions such as: How is risk, science, technology and health reporting 'produced' (by sources and journalists)?
 How are concerns represented in the media (from news reporting to science fiction)?
 How is risk interpreted/incorporated (by media audiences, policy makers, and 'publics')?

 This research group has been involved in over M£1 of funded research.
 Major project topics include genomics, representations of emerging technologies, mediated debates around stem cell research and the representation of women in science.

 Funding bodies include Wellcome Trust, CESAGen, UKRC and the Department of Health.
 Funded Projects

 We have also done extensive work on the role of the media in social issues such as: sexual violence, nuclear accidents, terrorism and war, children and traumatic news events.
-In addition we have developed cross-disciplinary initiatives such as the Chronic Disorders of Consciousness Group.
+In addition we have developed cross-disciplinary initiatives such as the Chronic Disorders of Consciousness Centre.

 Vegetative and minimally conscious states: Creating a web resource for families of severely brain injured patients (ESRC Knowledge Exchange Award, and DIPEx charity, 2013)

 A lively group of PhD students are developing studies in a wide range of areas around risk.
 These include projects on 'Media reporting of AIDS in Ghana' (Alex Puplampu), 'The debate about genetically modified crops in the UK' (Emma Hughes), 'Images of nuclear apocalypse' (Gwilym Thear), 'Audience responses to TV drama about human cloning' (Grace Reid): 'The Media Coverage of Africa's Genetically Modified Foods Debates' (Adeyinka Oduwole).

 We contribute to the MSc in Science, Media and Communication - a collaboration between us, the Cardiff School of Social Sciences, and Techniquest.